AndyDentFree/DDDlottie21/README.md

 # DDDlottie21

-Material for my Lottie animation talk at [DDD 2021 conference][ddd] in Perth, Western Australia
+Material for my _Whole Lottie Tools_ animation talk at [DDD 2021 conference][ddd] in Perth, Western Australia

 For UX animation basics see my [DDD 2019 talk on animation][ddd19].